Jenkins High School

-Herschel V. Jenkins High School, known as Jenkins High School, is a public high school located in Savannah, Georgia, United States.
+Herschel Vespasian Jenkins High School, commonly known as Jenkins High School, is a public high school located in Savannah, Georgia, United States.
 A part of the Savannah-Chatham County Public Schools, it is accredited by the Southern Association of Colleges and Schools and the Georgia Accrediting Commission.

 Academics

 Student enrollment is nearly 1,900 in grades 9-12, from the school's neighborhood attendance district, as well as from elsewhere in Chatham County through the Honors Academy for Academic Excellence.

 Jenkins operates on a block schedule in which students take four courses over one semester, and four other courses over the next semester.

 Senior students are eligible for the Joint Enrollment Program which partners with Armstrong Atlantic State University, Savannah Technical College, and Savannah State University.
 Joint Enrollment students take college core courses with free tuition.
 In addition, Jenkins offers AP courses, honors/advanced courses, and Project Lead the Way courses.
 PLTW was a program designed to instill technological learning into schools.
 The program was briefly interrupted during the 2006–07 school year, but was reinstated and continues to serve as the engineering-related school of the Savannah-Chatham County School System.